-To establish an organizational culture that enables conversations about stigma and race, we know that organizations need to first identify the ways in which racism and bias are embedded in the organi at ion's systems and work to eradicate them.
-Whilst we acknowledge the DEIB initiatives at DH and other institutions and stakeholders within the four-pillars, we encourage the CARHE to set-up its own implicit bias training for staff and host "brown bag" lunches to encourage conversations on rural health e uity topics relevant to the community.
+To establish an organizational culture that enables conversations about stigma and race, we know that organizations need to first identify the ways in which racism and bias are embedded in the organization's systems and work to eradicate them.
+Whilst we acknowledge the DEIB initiatives at DH and other institutions within the four-pillars, we encourage the CARHE to set-up its own implicit bias training for staff and host "brown bag" lunches to encourage conversations on rural health equity topics relevant to the community.